 Breast ultrasound is a form of diagnostic imaging performed to help locate and examine any abnormal tissues inside the breast and help to guide the biopsy needle toward them by exposing your breasts to high-frequency sound waves that create images of the breast tissue.
 These images are captured in real-time and can show the movement of the inner organs, along with blood flowing through blood vessels in the area.
 A breast biopsy is a minimally invasive procedure that allows Dr. Kaufman to analyze any abnormal breast tissue in great detail to determine whether the tissue is benign (noncancerous) or malignant (cancerous).
-These biopsies, often performed in the office under local anesthesia are safe, very accurate, minimally invasive, and are less expensive than traditional open surgical biopsy with less scarring and minimal recovery time.
+These biopsies, often performed in an office setting under local anesthesia are safe, very accurate, minimally invasive, and are less expensive than traditional open surgical biopsy with less scarring and minimal recovery time.

 Minimally Invasive Stereotactic Vacuum Assisted Biopsy

 A breast biopsy is often necessary after a suspicious area is detected in the breast.
 Various biopsy devices may be utilized to extract tissue samples from the breast and the surrounding area, which are then sent to a pathology lab to determine whether or not it is benign, (non-cancerous) or malignant, (cancerous).
-Stereotactic breast biopsy is a non-surgical, minimally invasive approach that uses special mammography equipment to guide the biopsy needle to the suspicious biopsy site, allowing for great precision.
+Stereotactic breast biopsy is a non-surgical, minimally invasive approach that uses special 3-D mammography equipment to guide the biopsy needle to the suspicious biopsy site, allowing for great precision.
 These procedures are very accurate, safe and less expensive than traditional open surgical biopsy and they are performed on an outpatient basis under local anesthesia through a small nick in the skin.
 Recovery is usually fast and uneventful.
 Most patients return to normal activity the next day.

 Sentinel Lymph Node Biopsy

 A sentinel lymph node biopsy is a surgical procedure performed to remove lymph node tissue to check if breast cancer has spread outside of the breast.
 This procedure is usually performed at the same time as a lumpectomy or mastectomy for breast cancer.
 The sentinel node is the first or main lymph node that cancer could spread to if it travels outside the breast and it is one of the many lymph nodes under the arm.
 A sentinel lymph node biopsy is extremely accurate, a less invasive procedure than its alternatives and it has a lower risk of complications along with a quicker recovery.
-Biopsy results are obtained immediately while the patient is under anesthesia.
+Biopsy results are often obtained immediately while the patient is under anesthesia.
 This allows us to make further surgical decisions while still in the operating room.

 Nipple Sparing Mastectomy

-A skin-sparing mastectomy (SSM) is similar to a traditional mastectomy, but the procedure is less invasive because only the nipple and areola need to be replaced.
+A skin-sparing mastectomy (SSM) is similar to a traditional mastectomy, but the procedure is less invasive because only the nipple and it's surrounding areola need to be replaced.
 An SSM allows the patient to maintain all or most of the skin envelope of the breast, so the breast looks natural and matches the other breast, after the implant is inserted.
 With SSM, breast reconstruction is performed immediately after the mastectomy in order to take advantage of the spared skin.

 A skin-sparing mastectomy is a safe and effective procedure for women requesting breast reconstruction after a mastectomy.
 The greatest benefit is a more natural appearing breast.